YashdalfTheGray/auto-ngtemplate-loader/README.md

 **Note** - It is recommended that this loader be run before any transpilation happens so it can operate on unchanged source code.

-The next step is to add `ngtemplate-loader` and a loader that you want to handle HTML code with.
+The next step is to add `ngtemplate-loader` and a loader that you want to handle your template code with.
 The most common one is `html-loader`.
 This will run every time Webpack encounters `require('something.html')`.

 ```js
 module.exports = {